-Effective October 1, 2007, the Company adopted the new recommendations of the Canadian Institute of Chartered Accountants' Handbook Section 3863, Financial Instruments - Presentation.
-Handbook Section 3863, Financial Instruments - Presentation, replaces the existing requirements on presentation of financial instruments which have been carried forward unchanged to this new section.
+The Company adopted the recommendations of the Canadian Institute of Chartered Accountants' Handbook Section 3863, Financial Instruments - Presentation.

 The following definitions are used in the presentation and disclosures regarding Financial Instruments in which the Company engages as part of their normal operations.